 “How could it happen, why would a girl risk eternal damnation by allowing hands to touch her private parts for a moment of perverse sexual pleasure? “

-As we sat stunned in silence, after his next pause, he then thundered how the hand corrupted her soul, tainted it with self-seeking pleasure and her soul then twirled down into eternal damnation.
+We sat stunned in silence.
+After his next pause, he then thundered how the hand corrupted her soul, tainted it with self-seeking pleasure and her soul then twirled down into eternal damnation.
 He then switched his voice and tone back to conclude calmly, as matter-of-fact, her screaming while being stuck upside down in a boiling sulfur pot, her punishment not only fair but too good for her transgression.

 Wow, I’ve never imagined touching myself or another girl!